dhchain/dhc/README.md

 ```

 DHC also implements dynamic partitioning.
 As more nodes join, partitions split and the number of them increases as the network grows.
 If enough nodes leave the network then leaf partitions merge automatically.
 This way nodes on average process and store similar number of transaction in a given time period.

+There are $2^{63} - 1 = 9223372036854775807$ smallest units created.
+This number represent maximum long in Java.
+We called them also as in Bitcoin satoshis.
+Each coin contains one billion satoshis.
+Therefore there are 9,223,372,036 coins in circulation.

 ## Installations